-To remain eligible for most types of financial aid, particularly federal and state assistance, students must meet minimum academic requirements at the conclusion of each academic year.
-The annual review of a student's SAP is conducted after Spring Term grades have been posted.
-PLEASE NOTE: SAP standards are the minimum criteria for maintaining federal financial aid eligibility.
+Students must meet minimum academic requirements at the conclusion of each academic year to remain eligible for most types of financial aid, particularly federal and state assistance.
+The annual review of a student's SAP is conducted after spring term grades have been posted.
+Please note: SAP standards are the minimum criteria for maintaining federal financial aid eligibility.
 Certain forms of financial aid may carry other requirements for renewal.

-The financial aid satisfactory academic progress policy includes a qualitative measure (accumulative grade point average) and a quantitative measure (maximum time frame for completion of the education program).
-All periods of enrollment including summer sessions, at Westminster College or elsewhere are considered whether or not a student received financial aid.
-If students who transfer to Westminster College meet the satisfactory academic progress for all previous periods of enrollments, satisfactory academic progress reviews at Westminster College will take into consideration only those credits that apply toward the student’s current program.
+The federal financial aid SAP requirements include a qualitative measure (minimum cumulative grade point average) and a quantitative measure (maximum time frame for completion of the education program).
+All periods of enrollment are considered, including summer sessions, whether or not a student received financial aid.
+Transfer credits accepted at Westminster College are assessed as part of SAP.
 These credits will be counted as both hours attempted and hours completed.
-Grades for courses transferred to Westminster College are not included in the student’s accumulative grade point average (GPA).
+Grades for courses transferred to Westminster College are not included in the student's accumulative grade point average (GPA).

-At the end of the fourth and all subsequent semesters* 2.000 GPA
+At the end of the fourth and all subsequent semesters, 2.000 GPA is required.

 Once the appeal has been submitted, the Satisfactory Academic Progress Committee will review the documentation.
 Approval of the appeal will change the student's status to financial aid probation for one semester.
 An approval of an appeal may also include certain conditions that a student must fulfill.
 At the conclusion of the financial aid probation semester the student must be making SAP, or successfully following an academic plan if one was included as part of the appeal approval.
 Students will be notified of appeal decisions by mail (both regular and college email).